 5. Mezcal With Orange & Sal de Gusano

 If you’re not familiar with mezcal, it’s a liquor made from the agave plant like tequila, but the distilling process is different and produces a smoky liquor.
-The first time I tried mezcal, I just sipped it and most other occasions it was in a cocktail.
+The first time I tried mezcal, I just sipped it, and most other occasions it was in a cocktail.
 It wasn’t until exploring Playa del Carmen with locals that I had mezcal in the traditional and most delicious way—served with an orange slice and “that red salt”.
-Well turns out that red salt is sal de gusano, or worm salt, and it’s actually made from worms!
+Well, turns out that red salt is sal de gusano, or worm salt.
+It’s actually made from worms!

 Black beans, enchiladas, what could go wrong?
 Enfrijoladas is a dish of enchiladas topped with cheese and black bean sauce.
 Head to Cafe Santo Remedio just south of Roma Sur in Mexico City for mouthwatering enfrijoladas topped with chorizo.